Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Simulated Experiment

 \subsection{Performance Metrics}

-We evaluated the model performance with three metrics: accuracy rate, speedup, and word error rare (WER).
+We evaluated the models with two main performance metrics: accuracy rate and speedup.
+We also include model runtime and token counts in the analysis.

-\paragraph{Accuracy} We measured inference accuracy by the percentage of trials that the robot inferred the correct robot goal from speech instructions.
+\paragraph{Accuracy} We measured inference accuracy by the percentage of trials in which the robot inferred the correct robot goal from speech instructions.

 \paragraph{Speedup} Following past work on human-robot collaboration in VirtualHome \cite{puig2023nopa}, we computed the speedup of the baseline models against a single-agent (human alone) baseline.
 The speedup is computed as $ Speedup = L_{single}/L_{team} - 1$, where $L_{single}$ is the timesteps it takes for the human agent to complete the task alone without robot assistance and $L_{team}$ is the timesteps for the human-robot team.

-\paragraph{Word Error Rate} We followed existing work on ASR, which calculated WER as the percentage of errors in a transcript compared to the total words spoken.
-A perfect transcription has a WER of 0.
+In cases where the robot assistant misunderstands the command and executes the incorrect actions, we simulate and include any additional steps the humans need to take to remedy the situation, including removing the incorrect items and replacing them with the correct ones, which could increase the total timesteps it takes for the team to complete the task.